Skip to content

 Role & Scope

-Sole developer and product owner of the project.
+As the Sole PM & Dev, I prioritized features based on the highest friction points in the job hunting funnel.
 Led the full lifecycle from problem identification and system design to implementation, prompt iteration, and deployment.
 The project was designed to validate how LLM reasoning can be embedded into a structured product workflow — not just as a chatbot, but as a decision-support layer in a real automation pipeline.

 Tech Stack